Imagine it’s a Tuesday afternoon at your store. Not too busy. After the noon rush, you’re grateful for a little time to take inventory and restock.

 The representative smiles.

 “Nothing,” she says.
-“We’re with Street Team 5.
-Our mission is to help you sell more 5-hour ENERGY.”
+“I’m with Street Team 5.
+We want to help you sell more 5-hour ENERGY.”

 Free POS materials and education